kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 preferences.

 Other useful shorcuts are:
-- Alt+f to search for a given text or regexp.
+- Alt+F to search for a given text or regexp.
-- Alt+g to go to a given line.
+- Alt+G to go to a given line.

 ## Inspector {#framac-inspector}

-The inspector shows various information about selected and hovered AST elements.
+The inspector shows various kinds of information about selected and hovered AST elements.
 The button [icon-clipboard] in the component titlebar allows you to show or hide some of this information.

-Available information include:
+Available kinds of information include:
 - the source file location of any element;
 - the type of a C expression or ACSL term;
 - the size of a type or variable;